This information is for anyone with axial spondyloarthritis, including people with ankylosing spondylitis

 Don’t worry if you have some mild aches and pains when you are exercising.
 This is normal.
 The aching should ease off after your exercise session is over.
 If you have more than mild aches and pains after exercising seek medical advice.

 If you use weights – use a regime involving low weights and high repetitions.
 Remember you are trying to stay mobile, strong and healthy.
-You are not training for a weight lifting competition.

 Maintain a good posture during all of your exercises.
 The mirror is your friend.

 Vary your exercises.
 Remember you need a mix of strengthening, cardiovascular and stretching exercises.